 Accelerating biology through the application and development of advanced imaging methods

 As the complexity of biological inquiry has increased, so too have the methods of study.
-Light microscopy is a hallmark technique that is well-poised to explore a wide variety of living biological systems, and recent advances in imaging technology are accelerating insight and expanding our understanding like never before.
-These advanced imaging methods have traditionally been difficult to implement without domain expertise in optics and its interface with biology, skill sets which are not commonly present in a laboratory setting.
+Light microscopy is a hallmark technique that is well-poised to explore a variety of living biological systems, and recent advances in imaging technology expand our understanding like never before.
+These advanced imaging methods have traditionally been challenging to implement without domain expertise in optics and its interface with biology — skill sets not commonly present in a laboratory setting.